About our staff

 Areas accepting Research Students in:

-Middle and late Byzantine history and culture; Greek palaeography and Byzantine manuscripts; Byzantine rhetoric and the classical tradition; comparative approaches to the Byzantine world
+Middle and late Byzantine history and culture; Greek palaeography and Byzantine manuscript studies; Byzantine rhetoric and the classical tradition; comparative approaches to the Byzantine world

 - Thomas Magistros und die spätbyzantinische Sophistik.
 Studien zum Humanismus urbaner Eliten in der frühen Palaiologenzeit.
 Mainzer Veröffentlichungen zur Byzantinistik, 10 (Wiesbaden, 2011).